-- other Australian Government Departments and agencies, including Austrade, the Department of Immigration and Border Protection, the Australian Federal Police and the Department of the Prime Minister and Cabinet. - Australian Parliamentarians and Parliamentary committees. - contractors and agents of the Department of Foreign Affairs and Trade and the Department of Education and Training.

-- Australian Universities, including the New Colombo Plan Liaison Officer for Scholarships. - potential Internship hosts, including but not limited to companies, Host Location governments/authorities or non-government organisations.
-These may be foreign organisations (noting that representatives of foreign companies, governments/authorities or non-government organisations are not bound by Australian privacy legislation). - representatives of Host Location(s)governments/authorities (noting that representatives of foreign governments/authorities are not bound by Australian privacy legislation). - media representatives, including foreign media representatives. - in publicly available promotional material, information and publications in hardcopy and/or on the internet.
+- other Australian Government Departments and agencies, including Austrade, the Department of Immigration and Border Protection, the Australian Federal Police and the Department of the Prime Minister and Cabinet - State and Territory Governments - Australian Parliamentarians and Parliamentary committees - contractors and agents of the Department of Foreign Affairs and Trade and the Department of Education and Training - Australian Universities, including the New Colombo Plan Liaison Officer for Scholarships - potential Internship hosts, including but not limited to companies, Host Location governments/authorities or non-government organisations.
+These may be foreign organisations (noting that representatives of foreign companies, governments/ authorities or non-government organisations are not bound by Australian privacy legislation) - Scholarship sponsors, including but not limited to companies or professional bodies - representatives of Host Location(s)governments/authorities (noting that representatives of foreign governments/authorities are not bound by Australian privacy legislation) - media representatives, including foreign media representatives - in publicly available promotional material, information and publications in hardcopy and/or on the internet.